 In spite of how Worldwide Church of God (now GCI) would like to bury their past, this sermon shows some of the doctrines that Herbert Armstrong actually taught.
-It is a transcript of an evening sermon given in the 1960s by J. Vernon McGee.1 An interesting segment is the part about Richard Armstrong’s car accident and his tragic death due to neglect of medical treatment to prevent shock.
+It is a transcript of an evening sermon given in the 1960s by J. Vernon McGee.1 ESN retains a copy of this tape.
+An interesting segment is the part about Richard Armstrong’s car accident and his tragic death due to neglect of medical treatment to prevent shock.
+A few parts have been slightly re-worded to make reading easier.
 Exact dates of some magazines Dr. McGee quoted from are unknown.

 Dr. J. Vernon McGee and Herbert Armstrong both lived in Pasadena, CA. Dr. McGee lived two years longer than HWA; and even though WCG has told the lie that HWA “died in a chair watching the Young Ambassadors,” in actuality it turned out to be Dr. McGee that died peacefully in a chair in 1988.
 More info on Dr. McGee’s ministry is at the bottom of this article where it says Note.